jjmedinaariza/modelling_book/docs/01-intro.md

 x <- 5
 ```

 We are simply telling R to create a **numeric object**, called `x`, with one element (5) or of length 1.
 It is numeric because we are putting a number inside this object.
-The lenght is 1 because it only has one element on it, the number 5.
+The length is 1 because it only has one element on it, the number 5.

-You can see the content of the object `x` in the main console either by using the print function we used earlier or by auto-printing, that is, just typing the name of the object and runnning that as code:
+You can see the content of the object `x` in the main console either by using the print function we used earlier or by auto-printing, that is, just typing the name of the object and running that as code:

 ```r